 Non-food prep finishing instructions

 You will need to finish all surfaces (top, bottom and sides) of your unfinished butcher block or wide plank top with a commercial grade polyurethane or Waterlox finish.
-Follow manufacturer's instructions on the polyurethane or Waterlox for finishing coats (usually four coats).
+Follow manufacturer's instructions on the polyurethane or Waterlox for finishing coats (usually three or four coats).

 Re-season instructions for oiled butcher blocks and wide plank tops

+It is important to install all wood countertops within one week after receiving to prevent any warping or bowing.
 All four corners, and then every 18" to 24" (on larger tops) of the butcher block and wide plank tops must be screwed down securely to keep the corners from bowing.
 This is especially important in climates that experience changes in humidity.
 You can screw right to your cabinet, or use "L" brackets.
 Pre-drill the screw holes and use a 1" to 1-1/4" wood screw on 1- 1/2" thick tops (at least 1" of screw should go into the butcher block or wide plank top).
 Do not glue your butcher block or wide plank top down – this will void the warranty of butcher blocks or wide plank tops.

 Varnished Butcher Block Tops

 Cleaning can be done with soap and water or with white vinegar and water (one cup of vinegar to one gallon of water).
 White vinegar is a good antibacterial cleaning agent.
 Butcher blocks and wide plank tops can be polished with a furniture polish if desired.